intelie/gitbook-drilling/collector/protocols/modbus.md

 # MODBUS

 {% hint style="info" %}
-This capability is provided by **Liverig Collector 2.28.0** or higher&#x20;
+This capability is provided by **LiveRig Collector 2.28.0** or higher
 {% endhint %}

-The MODBUS protocol is capable of receiving data from a PLC (programmable logic controllers) device via TCP connections if Liverig is older than 5.0.0, otherwise the data can be received  via
+The MODBUS protocol is capable of receiving data from a PLC (programmable logic controllers) device via TCP connections if LiveRig is older than 5.0.0, otherwise the data can be received  via
 TCP, UDP and Serial connections.

 There are a number of memory areas defined in the MODBUS specification.
-Here, are the types of data supported, by the Liverig Collector:
+Here, are the types of data supported, by the LiveRig Collector:

 * Coils
   * Discrete Input - Boolean input value, usually representing a binary input to the PLC